First, watch this video on Monarch Butterfiles, then do the activity below:

 What is the name of the site you picked?

 What was the current population?

 If there are less than 50 individuals remaining in your area, we can consider that the population has crashed.
 Meaning it is in danger of disappearing.
 Has your population crashed?

 Now, let’s look at the site itself.
-Click this link and locate your site.
-Remember, they are listed by county in the state of California.
-Scroll down and study the road and satellite maps for your area.
+Scroll down in the report and study the road and satellite maps for your area.
 Now answer these questions:

 Is there development (things human beings have made, like roads and houses) in the area that might hurt the monarchs?
 If so, what kind of development?

 Are there things humans have done in the area which might help the monarchs?
 What are those things?